Billy Corgan Compares Nickelback to Porn, Says "They Want To Get You Off"

-The artist formerly known as Billy Corgan has been on a podcast, and he has got an accordingly scolding take.
+The artist formerly known as Billy Corgan was recently on a podcast, and he’s got an accordingly scolding take.
 Appearing on The Joe Rogan Experience, Corgan had Some Things To Say about a little band called Nickelback.

 Videos by VICE